wyozi/unicode-properties/readme.md

 # unicode-properties

 Provides fast access to unicode character properties.
 Uses [unicode-trie](https://github.com/devongovett/unicode-trie) to compress the properties for all code points into just 12KB.

+## Fork changes

+- Trie data parsed as JSON in order to run it both on node and browser easily
+- Build with rollup

 ## Usage